 What helps spiritual development of awareness, may not be part of what common people regard highly or venerate, for to be truly spiritual can look like "freaking out".
 Abraham Maslow has found a bit similar features surrounding outstanding persons, in that they are not all very much accepted by those around them, their non-conform moral may be experienced as a threat by others, and further.
 Maslow has written books about outstanding individuals, also called plus deviants.
 [More]

-A good idea: "Freaking" cleverly and beneficially from what others may say is "natural" or "normal" might assist individual expression and spirituality, and neither "groupies" nor wild animals may be able to do it for a long time.
+A good idea: "Freaking" cleverly and beneficially from what others may say is "natural" or "normal" might assist individual expression and spirituality, and neither "groupies" nor wild animals may be able to do much of it for a long time.
 For one thing, deviating from one's group is a danger, and not hunting for prey may be lethal to meat-eaters.
-It is quite ruthless in the wild.
+It is quite ruthless in the wild, and being a member of a gang or group of people may be a hindrance too.
 A group member who deviates, may find the group stops communicating with him or her, tries to drive him or her out, attacks and goes even further.
 There is a risk of shrinking stature, which may or may not be combatted.

 Solid skilfulness is advocated by Buddha in the Gentle Middle Path of avoiding extremes.
 Sound education can be fine.
 Good learning methods assist a fuller or better use of the mind.
 But as "Every little helps" but little, it is best to focus on what helps most.
 That would be taking up a good way of meditation, aligned to a group or sangha.